-ACC 252 provides "hands-on" approach to computerized accounting using QuickBooks®.
-This course applies previously acquired accounting skills and knowledge in a computerized environment to setup and maintain accounting records.
-Emphasis will be placed on the application of QuickBooks® to the accounting cycle.
+ACC 252 provides a hands-on approach to computerized accounting using QuickBooks ®.
+This course applies previously acquired accounting skills and knowledge in a computerized environment to set up and maintain accounting records.
+Emphasis will be placed on the application of QuickBooks® Online to the accounting cycle.
+Students will also be exposed to the QuickBooks® Desktop edition.
 This course also presents the basic concepts of an accounting information system and methods to document such systems.
 The course content of ACC 252 prepares students for the QuickBooks® Certification Examination.

-Upon successful completion of ACC 252 the student should be able to: $\frac{1}{2}$
+Upon successful completion of ACC 252 the student should be able to:

-- 1. Apply fundamental accounting principles to set up and maintain records using QuickBooks. - Evaluate and communicate business performance based on various reports. - 3.
+- 1. Apply fundamental accounting principles to set up and maintain records using QuickBooks. - 2.
+Evaluate and communicate business performance based on various reports. - 3.
 Demonstrate effective communication and teamwork skills.